ChimoryX/ChimoryX/README.md

 　this is `      ` speaking to you through this short message.

 　Hey there! i see you got my message huh?
-My name is Imor and it was so nice to know that you read this message, to be honest i have a lot of nicknames.. geez okay mister with many nicknames
+My name is Imor and it was so nice to know that you read this message, to be honest i have a lot of nicknames.. geez okay mister with many nicknames.
+I say we could be friends but i ain't talking first to ya, got it?
+I am dense but also sensitive to certain stuff idk..
+C'mon don't be harsh to me for no reason- like- i'm still a human being with mistake not an animal.
+To be honest.. i am FCKED in the household with my job being a dealer so please..
+Send help

-　Maybe this is a ridiculous and not so important to you, this just notes and how or when you can *interact* with me.
-I'm very much an *aggressive person* cause i irritated to something easily but sometimes i don't even know what that is and just act different to people or just harming people, which i kinda regret it now honestly.. not something to be proud of even if it's tough it wasn't a reason for me to harm some innocents just because i'm destructive in some way on how people view me, well we all have our own view and opinion right?

-　Honestly i don't really like dramatic person if their excuse is very unreasonable or somethings not worth to cry or sad to begin with also, i don't care if you can crush me or not; threat me as much as you wanted because i just have to prove my own point and do bad things to you back and i won't let you view me as pathetic as you.
-I don't fear you, i just don't like to deal with someone like you unless you hit the target.
-If one day i talked shit about you i won't say the name here because i'll broke my own deal or contract.
-This is not a threat alright?
-So chill out!
-I love people hangin' around w me and mostly i hold it back and the rest? you'll know it soon when you knew me even deeper.

 　Let's go back on track shall we?
 ━━━━━━━━━━━━━━━━━━━━━━━━━━
 > `I go with names such as:`
-1. Imor (DO NOT USE THIS NAME IF YOU'RE NOT CLOSE ENOUGH.)
+1. Imor
 2. Night
 3. Sorrow (rarely used.)
 4. Lost